yodrew/darkroomretreat/manuscript/format.md

 4. Poor support:
 	- insufficient support
 	- hostile support (!) or people hostile toward either you or retreating in or even near the same house.
 Say no to abusive relationships.
 5. I know I said four dangerous ways, but maybe there are more.
 And worse.
 Why find out?
-What is the penalty for following the guidelines?
-Stick to the tried and true.
+There is no penalty for following the guidelines.
+Until you have gotten somewhere and know what you are doing, stick to the tried and true.
 Err conservatively.
 Be reckless about some other part of your life.
 The most amazing thing you ever do is bound to have rough edges if handled incorrectly.
 Don't pet pigs backwards, either.

 Ok, now you know, so you are safe.
 Back to the many wonders of hygienic darkroom retreating.